MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/Lab00-Validate-lab-environment.md

 Exercise 1 – Acquire a Power Platform trial tenant
 --------------------------------------------------

-1. Navigate to [Power Apps](https://powerapps.microsoft.com/) and select **Start free**.
+1. Navigate to [Power Apps](https://powerapps.microsoft.com/) and select **Start building apps**.

-2. Enter the email address from the provided Microsoft 365 credentials.
-Agree to the terms & conditions then select **Start your free trial**.
+2. Enter the email address from the provided Microsoft 365 credentials (Administrative Username).
+Select **Next**.

 3. You will see a prompt that you have an existing account with Microsoft.
-Select **Sign in**.
+Select **Sign In**.

-4. Enter the password provided by the Authorized Lab Hoster.
+4. Enter the password provided (Administrative Password) and select **Sign in**.

 5. Select **Yes** to stay signed in.

-6. If applicable, read through the prompts by selecting **Next**, then select **Let's Go**.
+7. If applicable, read through the prompts and populate any phone number, then select **Get Started**.

     > **Note:** If you encounter an error: "Sorry, there's been a disconnect", you can follow the steps below.
-If not, you can continue to **Exercise 2**.
+If not, you can continue to the next exercise.
     >
     > 1. Navigate to [Power Apps Maker Portal](https://make.powerapps.com).
     > 2. Select the **Gear Icon** (Settings) from top-right corner on the header of the page.